-For the past 17 years, the Scottish-born chef has dedicated himself to carving out a place for the culinary traditions of first Australians with the Orana Foundation and Orana restaurant, capturing indigenous knowledge, culture and highlighting the spread of delicious ingredients found in Australia.
+For the past 17 years, the Scottish-born chef has dedicated himself to carving out a place for the culinary traditions of first Australians with the Orana Foundation and Orana restaurant, capturing indigenous knowledge, culture and highlighting the vast array of delicious ingredients found in Australia.

 The colourful chef’s journey hasn't all been plain sailing.
-Starting with completing one of the toughest culinary apprenticeships in Scotland, to getting sacked from a Michelin-starred restaurant and hitting London during a "crazy time" in his life, to joining Marco Pierre White at the time they were going for three Michelin stars, his journey to his current destination down under in Adelaide has been punctuated with hard work and tenacity: "I set a bar for what I thought was right in terms of standards and I stuck by it, right or wrong."
+Completing one of the toughest culinary apprenticeships in Scotland and getting sacked from a Michelin-starred restaurant to hitting London during a "crazy time" and joining Marco Pierre White going for three Michelin stars, the journey to his current destination downunder in Adelaide has been punctuated by hard work and tenacity: "I set a bar for what I thought was right in terms of standards and I stuck by it, right or wrong," he reflects.

 How does it feel now the news of the win has landed?